Ski

-A ski is a narrow strip of semi-rigid material worn underfoot to glide over snow.
-Substantially longer than wide and characteristically employed in pairs, skis are attached to ski boots with ski bindings, with either a free, lockable, or partially secured heel.
-For climbing slopes, ski skins (originally made of seal fur, but now made of synthetic materials) can be attached at the base of the ski.

-Originally intended as an aid to travel over snow, they are now mainly used recreationally in the sport of skiing.
+Skis are runners, attached to the user's feet, designed to glide over snow.
+Typically employed in pairs, skis are attached to ski boots with ski bindings, with either a free, lockable, or partially secured heel.
+For climbing slopes, ski skins can be affixed to the base of each ski to prevent them from sliding backwards.
+Originally used as a means of travel over snow, skis have become specialized for recreational and competitive alpine and cross-country skiing.